TechneWare/SmarterMail.Cli/README.md

 - A REST client for the Smarter Mail Server API
 - A simple command line utility to manage an IP Black List on a SmarterMail server using the server's API

 Both projects have the potential to be extended and provide more features and automation against a Smarter Mail server than simply managing the block list.
-However, I created this initial version to solve my use case, which is automated blocklist management.
+However, I created this initial version to solve my use case: automated blocklist management.
 The command line utility grew into something that can be extended to perform any action against a Smarter Mail server.

 With features such as: